PlatzKiecker/docs/README.md

 #### Guest Information

 In the second step, the last name of the person making the booking is requested.
 A telephone number is also required for queries and confirmations.
-Specific details can be referenced in the 'Comment/Reservation Details' area.
-'Full name' and 'phone number' fields must be filled out, the 'comment' field is optional.
+Specific details can be referenced in the 'Comment' area.
+'Last name' and 'Phone number' fields must be filled out, the 'Comment' field is optional.

 ![Reservation Details](images/guest_step2.jpg)